trumans/treehouse-react-app-course-manager/README.md

 /signin

 * The user is redirected to this page by the Sign In link in the page header.
-* Displays a form contains email address (user name) and password.
+* Displays a form to enter email address and password.
 A Sign In button submits the form.
 * Cancel button redirects to courses page.
 * After the Sign In button is clicked:
   * If authentication is successful the page header is updated with the user name.
-If signing it was initiated from the header Sign In link the app redirects to the home page.
-If signing in was initiated by the Create Course or Update Course page requiring authentication the app redirects back to that page.
+If the sign-in was initiated from the header Sign In link the app redirects to the home page.
+If initiated by the Create Course or Update Course page, which requires authentication, the app redirects back to that page.
   * If authentication fails an error message is displayed.

 ## Courses
 /courses

-* Lists all courses as a set of tiles plus a New Course tile.
+* Lists all courses as a set of tiles, plus a New Course tile.
-* Clicking a tile opens corresponding the Course Detail page.
+* Clicking a tile opens the corresponding the Course Detail page.
 * Clicking the New Course tile opens the Create Course page.

 ## CourseDetail
-/courses/:id
+/courses/_id_

 * Displays the title, owner, description, time and materials for the course specified by id in the URL.
-* The course description and materials fields are displayed using the markdown format.
-For example, lines beginning with a \* are displayed as an unordered list.
-Two new-line characters starts a new paragraph.
+* The course description and materials fields are formated with the markdown format.
+For example, lines beginning with a \* are displayed as an unordered list, and two new-line characters starts a new paragraph.
 * Buttons to edit and delete the course are displayed if the current login created the course.
 * The Return to List button redirects to the courses pages.
 * Delete button calls the function to delete the course.
 If successful the app redirects to courses list page, otherwise to an error page.